-The Dean of Student Life will assign investigators (from a pool of trained investigators) to look into the situation and collect facts associated with the reported incident.
+The Student Conduct Office will assign investigators (from a pool of trained investigators) to look into the situation and collect facts associated with the reported incident.
 Generally one of the investigators will be a staff member affiliated with the Department of Student Activities.